christoph-pickett/module6_react_sandbox/README.md

 # module6_react_sandbox

-a basic react app sandbox for module work
+This this a readme for Module 6, we will update this as we go.